kimtth/awesome-azure-openai-llm/README.md

 - [TaskMatrix, aka VisualChatGPT](https://github.com/microsoft/TaskMatrix): Microsoft TaskMatrix; GroundingDINO + [SAM](https://github.com/facebookresearch/segment-anything.git)
 - [BLIP-2](https://huggingface.co/blog/blip-2): Salesforce Research, Querying Transformer (Q-Former)

-  > `Q-Former (Querying Transformer)`: A transformer model that consists of two submodules that share the same self-attention layers: an image transformer that interacts with a frozen image encoder for visual feature extraction, and a text transformer that can function as both a text encoder and a text decoder
+  - `Q-Former (Querying Transformer)`: A transformer model that consists of two submodules that share the same self-attention layers: an image transformer that interacts with a frozen image encoder for visual feature extraction, and a text transformer that can function as both a text encoder and a text decoder.

+  - Q-Former is a lightweight transformer which employs a set of learnable query vectors to extract visual features from the frozen image encoder.
+It acts as an information bottleneck between the frozen image encoder and the frozen LLM.

 ### **MLLM (multimodal large language model)**